 Resistance development is all too common in cancer treatment and leads to cancer cells evading targeted therapies.

-To better understand how these resistance mechanisms work and in order to help develop new therapies, Investigator Helma Simons–van Riel and her team at NTRC generated cell lines that acquired resistance to erdafitinib, an inhibitor that targets the fibroblast growth factor receptors (FGFRs) and is being used in the clinic.
+To better understand how these resistance mechanisms work and in order to help develop new therapies, Investigator Helma Simons–van Riel and her team generated cell lines that acquired resistance to erdafitinib, an inhibitor that targets the fibroblast growth factor receptors (FGFRs) and is being used in the clinic.
 They then used these cell lines to identify the mechanism of resistance against erdafitinib.

 In this webinar, Helma discusses several factors that she and her team discovered that contribute to the development of resistance against erdafitinib.
 In addition, she discusses other inhibitors they identified as potential therapeutic agents to overcome resistance.